ChallengeSY/nu-replayer/readme.md

 ## Overview
 Nu Replayer is a standalone add-on for Planets Nu, written in FreeBASIC.
 It is designed to build and view replays of completed games.
-Nu Replayer is currently in beta, as most core features are in place.

 The default interface that is opened up is a menu, housing access to the game list, network functions, and configuration.